ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Abstract and learning objectives

-In this hands-on lab, you will step through the implementation of a single-node and highly available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.
+In this hands-on lab, you will step through the implementation of a single-node and highly-available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-After its completion, you will be able to perform single-node and highly available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.
+After its completion, you will be able to perform single-node and highly-available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Overview

-In this hands-on lab, you are working with Contoso to develop a process of implementing an automated deployment of single-node and highly available SAP HANA instances on Azure virtual machines (VMs).
+In this hands-on lab, you are working with Contoso to develop a process of implementing an automated deployment of single-node and highly-available SAP HANA instances on Azure virtual machines (VMs).
 Your tasks will include the preparation for the deployment process, invoking the deployment, validating the outcome of the deployment, and removal all of the deployed resources.

 ## Solution architecture